RyanDWelch/portfolio-gatsby/README.md

-Ryan Welch's web development portfolio build with Gatsby in 2020
+Ryan Welch's web development portfolio built with Gatsby in the year 2020.